Paola Egonu: Early and personal life

 Egonu was born in Cittadella, Veneto, to Nigerian parents.
 She has two siblings, Angela and Andrea.
 Her cousin, Terry Enweonwu, also plays volleyball.

-She was awarded the prize for Woman of the Year 2019 by D - la Repubblica delle donne, a weekly magazine of La Repubblica.

 Career

 National team

 After receiving Italian citizenship at the age of fourteen, Egonu made her Italian national team debut in 2015.
 That year, she was named MVP of the U18 World Championship after leading her team to gold.
 Later that year, she also led Italy to bronze at the U20 World Championship.
 Just one year later, at the age of 17, she was selected to the 12-person roster for the 2016 Summer Olympics, where Italy finished in 9th place.

 In 2018, Egonu helped her team win silver at the 2018 World Championship in Japan.
 She finished the tournament with 324 points in 13 matches, averaging nearly 25 points per match.
 Additionally, Egonu set a new record for most points scored in a match, with 45 points scored in the semifinals versus China.

 At the 2020 Summer Olympics, Egonu was a flag-bearer during the Opening Ceremony.
 Italy placed sixth after losing to Serbia in the quarterfinals.

 In 2022, Egonu and the Italian national team earned Italy's first-ever medal at the Volleyball Nations League, where they won gold.
 Egonu was the leading scorer of the finals, amassing a total of 83 points over three matches.
 She was named Most Valuable Player and Best Opposite of the tournament.

 Egonu took a break from playing with Italy's national team due to racism she experienced in Italy and on social media.
 She returned to playing with Italy in 2024 under new coach Julio Velasco.
 That year, Egonu led Italy to repeat its 2022 performance at the Volleyball Nations League, where she once again earned MVP.
 At the 2024 Summer Olympics in Paris, Italy won its first-ever gold medal, with Egonu being named MVP and Best Opposite.

 In August 2024, a newly-unveiled mural of Egonu near to the Italian National Olympic Committee headquarters in Rome was defaced, with Egonu's skin repainted pink and an anti-racism message obscured.
 Deputy Prime Minister Antonio Tajani described the vandalism as a "serious gesture of vulgar racism", while Roberto Gualtieri, the Mayor of Rome, said it was "a vile insult to a great Italian, who has brought the colours of our country to the top of the world, and to an artist committed to fighting against xenophobia."